Sentdex/pygta5/README.md

 Finally, use the model in game with test_model.py.

 ...you'll probably want to poke into the tutorials here: https://pythonprogramming.net/game-frames-open-cv-python-plays-gta-v/.
 If you need tutorials on deep learning, or tensorflow, or tflearn, see here: https://pythonprogramming.net/tensorflow-introduction-machine-learning-tutorial/

+Do you know of some relevant papers/research/models for this project?
+Share with us here: https://github.com/Sentdex/pygta5/issues/11